-Like people, dogs grieve when they lose a beloved owner or animal companion.
+Like people, dogs grieve when they lose a beloved animal companion or owner.

 And just like people, dogs may go through the five stages of grief — denial/isolation, anger, depression, bargaining, and acceptance.

-Just as people don’t experience all five stage or go through them in any special order, neither do our dogs.
+Just as people don’t experience all five stages or go through them in any particular order, neither do our dogs.